Do Go On - 443 - The Theft of The Scream

 I think he might have bought that.

-attention but more than anything he wanted to show the world that he was capable of pulling off something big?
+But more than anything, he wanted to show the world that he was capable of pulling off something big.

 Pull off something big, did a bit of a nutberg.